mcuadros/go-stable/README.md

 *go-stable* is not very strict with the tag format, you can use `v1.0` or just `1.0`.

+**v0** contains more magic than expected, if none tag nor branch match, the *master* branch is returned.

 ## <a name="private" /> Using go-stable with private repositories

 *go-stable* supports private repositories, since is based on HTTP protocol.
 The auth is done by [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).